The Academy of Country Music's multiple Entertainers

 is already near the same mark.

-Their shows are wild celebrations of "new
+Their shows were wild celebrations of "new

 country" merriment with Brooks rampaging all over the stage and